fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ## 16: Loose ends

 ### Tuesday (Apr 30)
+- Review and critique of our [visual essays](visual-essay-guidelines) --- very helpful for making yours better before the final due date.

+### Thursday (May 2)
-{% include alert.html class='alert' title='Due Date' text="
+{% include alert.html class='warning' title='Recommended Due Date' text="
-Make sure you have the key components of your [spatial history essay](unm-spatial-history-guidelines) project completed to make sure you're on track to get everything finalized next week.
+Make sure you have a complete draft of your [spatial history essay](unm-spatial-history-guidelines) to make sure you're on track to get everything finalized next week and get any research or formatting questions answered.
 "%}

-### Thursday (May 2)
-- Review and critique of our [visual essays](visual-essay-guidelines) --- very helpful for making yours better before the final due date.
-- Don't miss essential tips for finalizing your essays and portfolios.
+- Don't miss essential tips for finalizing your essays and portfolios!

-{% include alert.html class='info' title='FINAL DEADLINE' text="
+{% include alert.html class='danger' title='FINAL DEADLINE' text="
 Technically, all work is due Tuesday, May 7, by 9:30am, which is the end of our scheduled final exam. (we of course don't have an actual exam)

 HOWEVER: Everyone is welcome to an extension until 5:00pm, Friday, May 10.